-Be recommended for student teaching by the department(s) of the student's area of emphasis.
-2. The following course work must be completed:

-Elementary Education-all course work, including EDU, MAT, NAS, and content courses in endorsement with a grade of C or above.

-5-12 and K-12 majors-all EDU courses.

-All core content courses must be completed with a grade of $\it C$ or above (5-12 and K-12 majors).

-- Complete all portions of the basic skills exams with all scores submitted to the education department. - First Aid/CPR must be completed prior to student teaching (elementary education majors only). - 5.
-Fulfillment of any Notification of Concern (NOC) contracts. - 6.
+- Be recommended for student teaching by the department(s) of the student's area of emphasis. - 2.
+Complete the following course work: - a.
+Elementary Education-all course work, including EDU, MAT, NAS, and content courses in endorsement with a grade of C or above. - b.
+5-12 and K-12 majors-all EDU and content courses. - c.
+All core content courses must be completed with a grade of C or above (5-12 and K-12 majors). - Complete all portions of the basic skills exams with all scores submitted to the education department. - 4.
+Complete First Aid/CPR prior to student teaching (elementary education majors only). - 5.
+Fulfill any Notification of Concern (NOC) contracts. - 6.
 Acceptance for placement by a school. - 7.
 For transfer or post-baccalaureate students the following applies: - a.
 Elementary education majors must successfully complete two semesters of course work in education at Bethel. - b.
 Students in 5-12 and K-12 programs must successfully complete a minimum of two courses at the 300 level or above at Bethel in the department of the student's area of emphasis.
 Check with each department for specific requirements.